At Radio Exe we are always keen to hear from you.

 Events and charities policy:

 Exe Broadcasting is committed to providing coverage for local charities.
 We do this through on-air "what's ons", by attending events, and on our website.
-We have covered events for Devon Air Ambulance Trust, Dream-a-Way, Families for Children, Age UK Exeter, WESC, Exeter Leukaemia Fund, among others.
+We have covered events for Devon Air Ambulance Trust, Dream-a-Way, WESC, Exeter Leukaemia Fund, among others.

 Exe Broadcasting and our associated companies are committed to helping reduce carbon emissions and waste.
-We run a limited number of vehicles in order to carry out our work, most of which are already electric vehicles, Our aim is to run only electric vehicles by the end of 2022.
+We run a limited number of vehicles in order to carry out our work, most of which are already electric vehicles.
 After the success of home-working during the pandemic, we are moving towards a mix of home and studio-based working in the longer term.

 We are committed to protecting the personal data of everyone we deal with.
 More details are at: https://www.radioexe.co.uk/info/privacy/